theme-next/theme-next.org/source/docs/third-party-services/statistics-and-analytics.md

     ```

 {% note warning %}
-The script will show «Webmaster Statistics» and it's ugly, so I used a `display: none;` to hide it.
+The script will show «Webmaster Statistics» and it's ugly, so we used a `display: none;` to hide it.
 {% endnote %}

 ### Counting Tools